A glimpse of Indonesia’s hidden paradise

 The Spice Islands, Indonesia

-I’ll admit it: I’d never heard of Halmahera before my colleague and co-founder, Tom, suggested we visit.
-Given that we’ve been arranging bespoke holidays to Indonesia since 2011, that’s a relatively embarrassing confession – especially since I’ve personally always flown the flag for this extraordinary and all-too-often overlooked country.
+I’ll admit it: before my colleague and co-founder, Tom, suggested we visit, I’d never heard of Halmahera.
+Indonesia is wonderful and we’ve been arranging bespoke holidays there since 2011, so that’s a relatively embarrassing confession – especially since I’ve personally always flown the flag for this extraordinary and all-too-often overlooked country.

-BE that as it may, I am exceptionally glad we made the somewhat arduous trip from Manado in North Sulawesi to Halmahera.
-En route we passed through the twin sultanates of Tidore and Ternate, two volcanic cities which you can read about here and with which Halmahera is heavily entwined.
+Be that as it may, I am exceptionally glad we made the somewhat arduous trip from Manado in North Sulawesi to Halmahera.
+En route, we passed through the twin sultanates of Tidore and Ternate, two volcanic cities with which Halmahera is heavily entwined.

 Large though the island is, I saw only a tiny chunk of it – as indeed, only a tiny chunk is easily accessible to tourists.
 There is only one hotel available and across the rest of the island, there’s little in the way of tourism infrastructure; you get the sense that there is a lot to explore, but it would take quite the intrepid traveller to do it.

 That said, the accommodation there is, Weda Dive Resort, is pretty special.
 It was set up by passionate environmentalists, Rob and Linda Sinke, to go alongside their (slightly) more mainstream dive resort over on the Lembeh Straight – Divers Lodge Lembeh.
 The location, design, ethos and construction of this low key resort is an inspiration and a tribute to the pristine locale.

 The owners also purchased 800 hectares (and growing) of primary rainforest via the charitable body they set up, the Sawai Ecotourism Foundation, to protect it for the future.
 The reserve is home to two display trees for the bird of paradise found there and birdwatching excursions are a major feature of a stay here.